ak4m410x01/TODO_API/README.md

 ## Details

-Todo API is a Django Rest Framework api backend.
+Todo API is a Django Rest Framework API backend.

 ## ⚙ Tools and Technologies used